apache/predictionio/examples/experimental/scala-stock/README.md

 For example, an indicator that requires seeing the previous day to make a calculation would have a `minWindowSize` of 2 days.

 ##Running New Indicators
-In order to run a newly implemented indicator, open YahooDataSource.scala.
-This file imports the YahooFinanceData, cleans it for use and then implements and runs the Predictive Engine.
+To change which indicators to include in your run, open YahooDataSource.scala.
+This file imports the Yahoo finance data, prepares it, and runs the predictive engine.

 Navigate to Workflow.run() in the `YahooDataSourceRun` object:
 ```